eoas-ubc/eoas-ubc.github.io/docs/crs-eosc372.md

 > "_I liked how this dashboard was applying various concepts and using real data from the world oceans.
 It was quite easy to use and was very clear in instructions_".

-## Benefits, costs and recommendations

-**Benefits**: Students evidently found this interactive dashboard resource to be a "good visualization", appreciated the use of real world data, liked the opportunity it provided for synthesis of course concepts in their learning assignments, and generally found it easy to use.
-Students also offered some thoughtful and creative ideas for improvements.
+**Benefits**: Students evidently found this interactive dashboard resource to be a "good visualization" and easy to use, appreciated the use of real world data, and liked the opportunity it provided for synthesis of course concepts, and generally found it easy to use.
+Students also offered some thoughtful.

-There was very little negative feedback, although with 132 students there are inevitably a few who had difficulties with some aspect or other.
+There was little negative feedback, although with 132 students there are inevitably a few who had difficulties with some aspect.
 Timely teaching assistant support goes a long way to supporting those kinds of difficulties.

-**Costs**:

-<span style="color:red">These might be better placed in a page on general guidelines which can then be referenced here.</span>

-* The design cycle involved numerous iterations so working code can be developed then the instructor can explore how initial designs will work in their planned setting, adjust, revisit, and iterate until satisfied.
+## Lessons learned

+Regarding design and development:

+* The design cycle involved numerous iterations to finalize the data needed, its presentation, and the "look and feel" of this interactive resource.
+An engaged, commited and education-oriented isntructing team makes this iteration effective and efficient.
-* There may also be a second round of adjustments after first deployment in a real course.
+* A second round of adjustments first deployment in a real course is probably inevitable, and should be factored in to project planning.
 * For this oceanography dashboard, numerous iterations were needed to discover some of the 'tricks' necessary to successful deployment of the Python-based code that uses Plotly-Dash libraries.
 The styles of interactivity were found to be much more challenging than other dashboards.
-Code can be examined in the GitHub repository; see the "ocgy-dataviewer" folder [here](https://github.com/phaustin/addon_containers).
+Code can be examined in the GitHub repository; find links for the "ocgy-dataviewer" dashboard and its repository on our [dashboard page](dashboards.md).
-* Implementing as a class assignment requires the dashboard be hosted on a reasonably fast server that can handle multiple logins.
-Instructors also need to explore the dashboard to identify opportunities and limitations so that meaningful tasks can be set for students to apply concepts being learned in the class.
+* Implementing as a class assignment requires the dashboard be hosted on a server that can handle over 130 logins.
-* The question of longer term maintenance, deployment and sustainability of these tools is still a question.
+* Longer term maintenance, deployment and sustainability of dashboard tools requires a server and staff who can maintain it.
 Instructors can not be expected to handle all the coding and server technology as well as incorporate excellent, evidence-base, student-centric pedagogy.

-**Recommendations** for improvement suggested by students include more functionality to compare data from different cruises, spending a bit of time in class to introduce the app and its capabilities & limitations, and a few other thoughtful ideas.
+* Graduate and undergraduate students who have Python coding experience are invaluatble project contributors.
+They enjoy applying their skills by contributing to resources that make a difference in student learning.

+Some recommendations:

-For instructors, we recommend reviewing questions carefully to fine tune for efficiency and clarity.
-The goal would be to bring the success rate for this kind of synthesis activity up to closer to 80%.
-Varying the questions is also recommended, perhaps changing the emphasis from year to year and building a pool of questions (or question sets) for subsequent use.
+* After the first use with students, it is helpful to review questions carefully to fine tune for efficiency and clarity.
+The goal is to bring the success rate for this kind of "low stakes" synthesis activity up to closer to 80%.
+* Varying the questions is also recommended, perhaps changing the emphasis from year to year and building a pool of questions (or question sets) for subsequent use.

-For development purposes, this dashboard was challenging.
-It is also a bit slow, and it might benefit from having an someone with expertise in use of Plotly Dash libraries review and recommend adjustments to improve efficiency and code clarity.
+* From the development perspective, this dashboard was challenging.
+It is also a bit slow, and it might benefit from having someone with expertise in use of Plotly Dash libraries review and recommend adjustments to improve efficiency and code clarity.

+Further use of Jupyter Notebooks (aka "Jupyter Practicals") is anticipated for EOSC 372, 373, 472 starting in the 2023W teaching season.
+One pathway forward could be to identify a graduate student who is keen on programing and education.
+They can provide the energy and time that research faculty may find difficult to devote to develpment of these kinds of resources.